pendulating/space-stager/README.md

 - **Dynamic Loading**: Infrastructure data loads only for focused areas

 ### 🎯 **Focus Mode**
-- Click permit areas to zoom and focus
+- Click zones to zoom and focus
 - Automatic infrastructure loading for the selected zone
 - Zoom restrictions to maintain planning context
 - Clear focus to return to city-wide view

 ## How It Works

-1. **Search & Focus**: Use the search bar to find specific permit areas or manually explore the map
+1. **Search & Focus**: Use the search bar to find specific zones or manually explore the map
 2. **Select Your Area**: Click on permit zones to focus and load relevant infrastructure data
 3. **Choose Your Layers**: Use the Starter Set for common needs, or customize with specific infrastructure categories
 4. **Plan Your Event**: Visualize existing infrastructure to inform your space planning decisions